electro-framework/framework/subsystems/common/Interfaces/Http/RouterInterface.md

 - `*` matches any path (including an empty path) from that point until the path's end.
   A new request object is generated with its path set to `''`.

+- `+` matches any path (excluding an empty path) from that point until the path's end.
+  A new request object is generated with its path set to `''`.

 - `...` is similar to `*`, but it generates a new request object with a new path that is comprised of all characters matched by the dots.